Improved Distributed $\Delta$-Coloring: Introduction and Related Work

 Our algorithms are based on a structural result that essentially says that either a graph is easy to $\Delta$-color locally, or it expands locally.
 This also yields a new proof of the distributed Brooks' Theorem by Panconesi and Srinivasan.

-\begin{restatable}[Distributed Brooks' Theorem~\cite{panconesi95delta}]{theorem}{distBrooks} Let $G$ be a graph that is not a clique with maximum degree $\Delta \geq 3$, and let $G$ be $\Delta$-colored except for one node $v$.
-Now $G$ can be $\Delta$-colored by fixing the coloring inside the $(2\log_{\Delta-1} n)$-neighborhood of $v$. \end{restatable}

-Our algorithms are based on a \emph{layering technique}.
-In this technique we carefully choose a \emph{base layer} $B_0\subseteq V$ that is easy to color, and layers $B_1,\ldots,B_s$ where $B_i$ consists of the nodes in distance $i$ to $B_0$.
+\begin{restatable}[Distributed Brooks' Theorem]{theorem}{distBrooks} Let $G$ be a graph that is not a clique with maximum degree $\Delta \geq 3$, and let $G$ be $\Delta$-colored except for one node $v$.
+Now $G$ can be $\Delta$-colored by recoloring the $(2\log_{\Delta-1} n)$-neighborhood of $v$ and keeping the color of all nodes outside this neighborhood unchanged. \end{restatable} Our algorithms are based on a \emph{layering technique}.
+In this technique we carefully choose a \emph{base layer} $B_0\subseteq V$ that is easy to color after everything else is colored, and layers $B_1,\ldots,B_s$ where $B_i$ consists of the nodes in distance $i$ to $B_0$.
 To $\Delta$-color all layers one can iteratively color the layers in \emph{reverse order} while always respecting the already fixed colors.
 To $\Delta$-color layer $B_i, i\neq 0$ we solve list coloring on the graph $G[B_i]$.
-Lists are of size $(\deg+1)$ as each node has an uncolored neighbor on a lower index layer.
+Lists are of size $(\deg_{G[B_i]}+1)$ as each node has an uncolored neighbor on a lower index layer.
 At the end layer $B_0$ is (usually) colored with different techniques.

 The best way to understand the technique is the algorithm for \Cref{thm:deterministicDelta}.
-There the base layer $B_0$ consists of the nodes of a ruling set of $G$ with large enough distance between nodes.
+There the base layer $B_0$ consists of the nodes of a ruling set of $G$ with large enough distance between the nodes.
 The ruling property of $B_0$ implies that we only need few layers to cover the whole graph and due to their large distance the nodes in $B_0$ can be colored independently with \Cref{thm:local-brooks}.